Daniel-Ochieng/Daniel-Ochieng.github.io/_pages/cv.md

 Education
 ======
-* PhD in Mathematics, University of Bremen, 2025.
+* PhD in Mathematics, University of Bremen, 2025
-* MSc. in Mathematical Statistics, University of Nairobi, 2019.
+* MSc. in Mathematical Statistics, University of Nairobi, 2019
-* BSc. in Statistics, Laikipia University, 2015.
+* BSc. in Statistics, Laikipia University, 2015

 Work experience
 ======

-* 2025 : Lecturer (Statistics)
+* 2025 to...
+Lecturer (Statistics)
   * Laikipia University
   * Duties includes: Teaching and Research.
   * Supervisor: Dr. Benson Mobisa.